firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

   Please note that you cannot opt-out of the Verification of Payee check for the addition of new payees to your account manually.
 Any opt-out is only permitted for large batch payments (i.e. batches containing more than one payment).
 This section is only relevant to API applications and batches.
 </Accordion>

-Verification of Payee will act on an opt-in basis for API applications.
+Verification of Payee will act on an opt-in basis for API applications with Fire.

 When you create an API application you will now be asked to opt in or opt-out of a verification of payee check when you create the application.
 This will then apply to any payments made via the API using those application keys.